rachelgu1/darwin-dcsa.github.io/content/sports-societies.md

 # TODO how to show the list with president/treasurer? -> link to excel sheet?

+# TODO get a list from the Treasurer with ALL registered societies in a given year

 [Aerial Arts](#aerial-arts):<br/>
 Ruby Coates (rc715) & Daniel Buhl (dkb34) (on [Facebook](https://www.facebook.com/groups/DCAerialArts/))